Security controls

-Security controls are safeguards or countermeasures to avoid, detect, counteract, or minimize security risks to physical property, information, computer systems, or other assets.
+Security controls or security measures are safeguards or countermeasures to avoid, detect, counteract, or minimize security risks to physical property, information, computer systems, or other assets.
 In the field of information security, such controls protect the confidentiality, integrity and availability of information.

 Systems of controls can be referred to as frameworks or standards.
 Frameworks can enable an organization to manage security controls across different types of assets with consistency.

+Security controls are to help reduce the likelihood or any impacts of security incidents and protect the CIA triad for the systems and the data.
+While protecting it helps organizations meet its responsibilities; consistent risk management to systems, assets, data, networks and physical infrastructures.

 Types of security controls

 Security controls can be classified by various criteria.
-For example, controls are occasionally classified by when they act relative to a security breach:
+One approach is to classify controls by how/when/where they act relative to a security breach, sometimes termed as control types: